Prosecutor's office of the Autonomous Republic of Crimea: Soviet Union

-On January 3d 1942 Mykola Chekalov was the prosecutor of the ASSR of Crimea for five years.
-In 1944 when Simferopol was free again Chekalov returned to the city and renewed the work of the prosecutor's office.
-On April 22, 1944 twenty-one of former participants of war began their work at the prosecutor's office.
+On 3 January 1942, Mykola Chekalov was the prosecutor of Crimea, and he returned to Simferopol in 1944 after its liberation.
+On 22 April 1944, twenty-one of former participants of war began their work at the prosecutor's office.
 Very soon the prosecution started to perform its main duty – to protect the Socialist law and public property.
 At that time the prosecution consisted of six divisions: investigation, сriminal-judicial, investigation of extremely grave crimes, general supervision, supervision under the police.
 Supervision under the places of detention was performed by the prosecutor's assistant.
 The secret division was detached into the special sector.

 Under the direct management of the prosecutor of the ASSR of Crimea there were 5 city prosecutor's offices, 27 regional prosecutions, and 9 regional prosecutions of cities – Kerch, Sevastopol and Simferopol.

-When in June 1945 the ASSR of Crimea had lost its particular status (Autonomous), the prosecution was renamed into the prosecutor's office of Crimean region.
-In 1947 the new position was established – the prosecutor's assistant dealing with crimes against minors.
+In June 1945, Crimea's status went from an ASSR to an Oblast, and the name of the prosecution office also renamed accordingly.
+In 1947, a new position was established to deal with crimes against minors.

-The Division of Investigation began its work in 1978.
-In 1980 the Regional Prosecution Board was established.
-The period between 1950s and 1980s was rather stable and during this period there were only three prosecutors: Mykola Khlamov was the head of prosecution for eight years (September 1949 – May 1957), Iliya Konoplev had been on the position for 7 years (May 1957 – July 1964), and for the next twenty years Mykola Korneev was the head of the Crimean prosecution (July 1964 – July 1984).
+In 1978, the Division of Investigation began its work.
+In 1980, the Regional Prosecution Board was established.
+The period between 1950s and 1980s was rather stable, and there were only three prosecutors during this time: Mykola Khlamov for 8 years (September 1949 – May 1957), Iliya Konoplev for 7 years (May 1957 – July 1964), and for Mykola Korneev for 20 years (July 1964 – July 1984).